 A callus is a hard, thick patch of skin that is relatively larger in size having an irregular shape.
 Usual sites of callus formation are weight-bearing areas of the bottom of the feet such as the big toe, ball of the foot, heel, etc.

 Calluses are also often seen on hands.
 For instance, calluses form where there is repeated friction or rubbing of hands– like on the tips of fingers of guitar players or the hands of gymnasts, weightlifters, or craftsmen.

 - WHAT IS THE DIFFERENCE BETWEEN CORNS AND CALLUS?

 Corn and callus are often confused with each other.
-However, corn and callus both are hard, thickened areas of skin, the distinguishing characteristic that differentiate between the two is that, the callus is wide spreaded superficial thickened area of skin which is not painful, while corn is round shaped generally of a size of pea, that is deep and usually painful.
+However, corn and callus both are hard, thickened areas of skin, the distinguishing characteristic that differentiates between the two is that the callus is a widespread superficial thickened area of skin that is not painful, while corn is round shaped generally a size of a pea, that is deep and usually painful.

 - WHAT CAUSES IT?

 Corns and calluses develop from repeated friction, rubbing or irritation, and pressure on the skin.
 Corns and calluses typically form on the bony or prominent areas of feet.
 On the hands, they (more likely calluses) form on the areas where there is ongoing rubbing against the skin.

 The hardened layers of skin of corns and calluses are actually your body’s way of protecting the underlying skin from irritation and pressure.

 Feet are an often overlooked part of the body until a problem develops.
 With a little bit of attention and care, most cases of corn or calluses can be prevented.
 Things to keep in mind include:

 - Wear shoes that are comfortable and fit well.
 Shoes should support your feet, be well-cushioned, and have shock-absorbing soles.
 The toe area of shoes should have enough length and width so toes are not rubbing against the shoe or other toes.